rsfarrow/farrow-website/README.md

     - ~Improvements: Create pre-defined routines, based on what you want to work on~
     - ~Improvements: Have a voice read off the round combination~
     - ~Improvements: API Call to get and add the workouts & integrate the API on the frontend~
+    - Improvements: Create a log of combos and have them get randomly called out
   - Bike Workouts
     - ~Create Initial bike workout page (list and acutal workout page)~
     - ~Add APIs to get bike list and bike workout from DB~